 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-In the last section, we discussed underlying emotional causes that trigger a client’s internet addiction.
+In the last section, we discussed underlying emotional causes that trigger a client’s problematic internet use.
 These underlying causes included: depression; low self-esteem; and anxiety.

 In this section, we will examine challenges regarding pre-adolescents who become addicted to the internet.
 These concepts include: susceptible clients; warning signs; and acceptance.

 ♦ #1 Susceptible Clients

 Charlie, age 11, was described by his parents as "quiet" and "obedient."
 Rarely did Charlie ever talk back or refuse to complete a task his parents had asked him to do.
 However, the day Charlie received a computer for his birthday, Jackie and Bill, his parents, began to notice changes in his behavior.

 Jackie stated, "He spent more and more time in his room and started talking back to us.
 I’ve never heard a wise crack from him before, but when I ask him to wash the dishes, he tells me to do it myself, and that he has important stuff to do on his computer.
 What could be so important that he can’t spare five minutes and do a chore?"